-Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2009-11 AASB 9 Financial Instruments Amendments to Australian Accounting Standards arising from AASB 9 (AASB 1, 3, 4, 5, 7, 101, 102, 108, 112, 118, 121, 127, 128, 131, 132, 136, 139, 1023 & 1038 and Interpretations 10 & 12) The revised Standard introduces a number of changes to the accounting for financial assets, the most significant of which includes: two categories for financial assets being amortised cost or fair value removal of the requirement to separate embedded derivatives in financial assets strict requirements to determine which financial assets can be classified as amortised cost or fair value.
-Financial assets can only be classified as amortised cost if (a) the contractual cash flows from the instrument represent principal and interest and (b) the entity's purpose for holding the instrument is to collect the contractual cash flows an option for investments in equity instruments which are not held for trading to recognise fair value changes through other comprehensive income with no impairment testing and no recycling through profit or loss on derecognition reclassifications between amortised cost and fair value no longer permitted unless the entity's business model for holding the asset changes.
-Changes to the accounting and additional disclosures for equity instruments classified as fair value through other comprehensive income 1 Jan 2013 The Group has not yet determined the extent of the impact of the amendments, if any.
+Reference Title Summary Application date of standard Impact on Group financial report Application date for Group AASB 2009-11 Amendments to Australian Accounting Standards arising from AASB 9 (AASB 1, 3, 4, 5, 7, 101, 102, 108, 112, 118, 121, 127, 128, 131, 132, 136, 139, 1023 & 1038 and Interpretations 10 & 12) The amendments arise from the issuance if AASB 9 Financial Instruments that sets out requirements for the classification and measurement of financial assets.
+The requirements in AASB 9 form part of the first phase of the International Accounting Standards Board's project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+This standard shall be applied when AASB 9 is applied.
+1 Jan 2013 The Group has not yet determined the extent of the impact of the amendments, if any.
 1 July 2013 AASB 2009-12 Amendments to Australian Accounting Standards (AASB 5, 8, 108, 110, 112, 119, 133, 137, 139, 1023 & 1031 and Interpretations 2, 4, 16, 1039 & 1052) This amendment makes numerous editorial changes to a range of Australian Accounting Standards and Interpretations.
-1 Jan 2011 The Group has not yet determined the extent of the impact of the amendments, if any.
-1 July 2011 AASB 2009-13 Amendments to Australian Accounting Standards arising from Interpretation 19 (AASB 1) This amendment to AASB 1 allows a first-time adopter may apply the transitional provisions in Interpretation 19 as identified in AASB 1048.
-1 July 2010 The Group has not yet determined the extent of the impact of the amendments, if any.
-1 July 2010
+1 Jan 2011 The amendments are not expected to have any impact on the Group's financial report.
+1 July 2011 AASB 9 Financial Instruments AASB 9 includes requirements for the classification and measurement of financial assets resulting from the first part of Phase 1 of the IASB's project to replace IAS 39 Financial Instruments: Recognition and Measurement (AASB 139 Financial Instruments: Recognition and Measurement).
+These requirements improve and 1 Jan 2013 The Group has not yet determined the extent of the impact of the amendments, if any.
+1 July 2013 simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+The main changes from AASB 139 are described below.